LuisSantosColman/miro-update-teams-settings/README.md

   - `IS_TEST`: set to `true` to run the script in test mode (no deletions will occur only reports will be generated).
 Set to `false` to perform the Miro Team deletions - code line `10`
   - `TOKEN`: replace value with your REST API token from step 5.6  - code line `11`
   - `MIRO_ORGANIZATION_ID`: replace value with your Miro Organization ID from step 5.7 - code line `12`
-  - `TEAM_SETTINGS_PAYLOAD`: replace the JSON object with the JSON corresponding to the team settings you would like to change.
+  - `TEAM_SETTINGS_PAYLOAD`: replace value with the JSON corresponding to the team settings you would like to change - code line `18`.
 To locate the API payload corresponding to the Team Settings in the Miro UI please review [this mapping table](https://docs.google.com/spreadsheets/d/1pd9WuR_7XWVg84h8c7I3kxaYmYnvNKlAcT5f9M5hvUg/edit?usp=sharing).
 Please make sure you confirm the payload with the official [Miro Teams Settings API documentation](https://developers.miro.com/reference/enterprise-update-team-settings) to make sure you are passing the correct desired values.

 6.2.
 Save your changes.